nma1993/HCVEgyptianData/README.md

 # HCVEgyptianData
-Predicting the Baseline Histological Staging of Liver Cirrhosis using Data Mining Techniques like kNN, Naive-Bayes, Logistic Regression
+Predicting the Baseline Histological Staging of Liver Cirrhosis using Machine Learning Techniques like kNN, Naive-Bayes, Logistic Regression